You-Gao/Blog/mainpages/now.md

 I am graduating in May 2026 which means the joyous task of applying for jobs and taking certification exams.
 I foresee jobs taking most of my time besides finishing up classes.
 I have been putting more time into the blog after getting struck by a writing block for the last couple of months.
 I find myself enjoying programming again, so that's a plus[^1].

-In my recent solace, I spend it watcthing shows, playing games, and generating thoughts.
+In my recent solace, I spend it watching shows, playing games, and generating thoughts.
 I'm intrigued in what lays in wait for me.

 ---
 [^1]: Preparing for jobs has made me realize I enjoy programming as a hobby and profession.